picosh/docs/posts/prose.md

 ## `image` and `card`

-`image` and `card` are used for og and image metadata when for when a blog is shared.
+These properties are used for og and image metadata when for when a blog is shared.
 If a blog post does not have its own `image` or `card` properties, then it will assume the blog's `image` and `card` properties.

 ## `favicon`

-`favicon` will change the `favicon` for the blog and posts.
+This property will change the `favicon` for the blog and posts.
+Link to an ico image.

 ## `layout`

-`layout` changes the layout of the blog index page.
+This property changes the layout of the blog index page.
 The options are:

 - `aside`
 - `default`